lkpetrich/Abstract-Algebras/README.md

 ## N-ary algebras
+Functions of arbitary numbers of variables.

-Notebook: `N-ary Algebras.nb`
+Notebook: `Numbers of N-ary Algebras.nb`

-These are algebras with a single operation, a function that takes some arbitary number of arguments.
+These are algebras with a function that takes some arbitary number of arguments.
 Surprising as it might seem, there is a general formula for the number of non-isomorphic, unlabeled algebras for some number of arguments and some size of domain set, though it is rather complicated.

 # More than one function

 ## Lattices
-Notebook: `Lattices.nb`

 An abstract-algebra lattice has two operators, usually called meet and join (mt, jn).
 Over the lattice's domain, each one is a kind of semigroup called a semilattice: associative, commutative and idempotent (a*a = a).
 Meet and join are related by

 a mt b = a (equivalent) a jn b = b

 Both operators define partial orderings, in opposite directions.
 One can define a dual lattice by renaming meet and join after the other one.

+Notebook: `Numbers of Lattices.nb`

 Some lattices (domain, meet, join) are:
-* (numbers, minimum, maximum)
+* Numbers: minimum, maximum
-* (positive integers, gcd, lcm)
+* Positive integers: gcd, lcm
-* (sets, intersection, union)
+* Sets: intersection, union
-* Boolean: ({true, false}, and, or)
+* Boolean values: {true, false}, and, or

 gcd = greatest common divisor, lcm = least common multiple